Types of Computer Output Devices

-Output hardware read information like text, graphics, video, sound and other digital outputs and present them visually, by sound and onto physical media for user consumption.
+Computer hardware components that facilitate dissemination of data and information into usable forms are classified as computer output devices.
+Output hardware read information like text, graphics, video, sound and other digital outputs and present them by sound, visually and onto physical media.

-There are two major categories of data and information output:
+There are two major categories of output hardware:

 As the words suggest, softcopy forms are not physical and can only be experienced visually or through sound.
-Hardcopy outputs that can be felt, touched and visualized.
+Hardcopy outputs are those that can be felt and touched.

-They take advantage of sight and hearing senses and are usually accompanied by physical computing devices.
+Softcopy out devices take advantage of sight and sound and are usually accompanied by physical computing devices.
 For example, you will need a personal computer to watch a movie output and an iPod to listen to your mp3 file.

-Display output is probably the most common form of output.
-A visual display disseminates texts, graphics and video immediately they are required.
+Display output is probably the most common form of output since it allows an instant display of texts, graphics and video immediately as they are manipulated.
 Take the touch technology, for example, where input and output are experienced simultaneously.

 You tap your smartphone screen to watch a movie or doodle using your finger and the results will be instant.

 - Computer monitor

 A monitor is an electronic visual display component which outputs information in visual forms like texts, graphics and video.
 Examples of monitor types include: